I'm a member

 Normally, HER2 activates signaling pathways by dimerizing with ligand-bound EGFR-family members such as HER1 and HER3.
 A HER2 ligand has not been identified, but overexpressed HER2 is constitutively active.
 When HER2 is pathologically overexpressed, the receptor may homodimerize and activate signaling cascades in the absence of the normal regulatory control imposed by the requirement for ligand binding of its heterodimerization partners.

-No U.S. Food and Drug Administration (FDA)‒approved proximity ligation assays for quantifying total HER2 protein expression or HER2 homodimers were identified.
-HERmark® is a laboratory-developed test (LDT).
-Clinical laboratories may develop and validate tests in-house and market them as a laboratory service; LDTs must meet the general regulatory standards of the Clinical Laboratory Improvement Act (CLIA).
+Clinical laboratories may develop and validate tests in-house and market them as a laboratory service; laboratory-developed tests (LDTs) must meet the general regulatory standards of the Clinical Laboratory Improvement Act (CLIA).
 HERmark® is available under the auspices of CLIA.
 Laboratories that offer LDTs must be licensed by CLIA for high-complexity testing.
 To date, FDA does not require any regulatory review of this test.